ethan-haas/zombies-life-insurance/README.md

 # Zombies Life Insurance

 A Python-based computer vision tool designed to automate the "Life Insurance" exploit (Alt+F4) in Call of Duty: Black Ops 6 Zombies, providing a temporary save state upon player down.
 This allows for a single additional "life" per round.
+This should work regardless of resolution or color contrast settings!

 ![Alt text](https://github.com/ethan-haas/zombies-life-insurance/blob/main/Showcase.png?raw=true)